Twitter users can soon get blue check for $7.99 monthly fee

 Musk, who had earlier said that he wants to “verify all humans” on Twitter, has floated that public figures would be identified in ways other than the blue check.
 Currently, for instance, government officials are identified with text under names stating that they are posting from an official government account.

-President Joe Biden’s @POTUS account, for example, says in gray letters it belongs to an “United States government official.”
+President Joe Biden’s @POTUS account, for example, says in gray letters it belongs to a “United States government official.”

 About half of the company’s staff of 7,500 was let go, tweeted Yoel Roth, Twitter’s head of safety and integrity.